Skarlet writes about famous (and infamous) people, business development, medicine, physical education, beauty, fashion, and crafts.

 Fred Trump married Mary MacLeod in 1936.
 Their first son, Freddy, was not of the same mold as either Fred Trump or his younger brother, Donald.
 He was a good looking, easy going guy who loved parties, much to the frustration of the disciplined Fred Trump Sr. Freddy never could become interested in business and eventually became a pilot for TWA.
 He died of alcoholism at age 43.

 Their middle son, Donald, was drawn to business very early on, yet he never imitated his father.
 Young Donald was always assertive, being a neighborhood leader with his peers during high school.
 The youngest brother Robert was always close to Donald, but was in no way as confident and independent.

-Upon graduation he worked for his father briefly to finally confirm what his thoughts had always been, that he was not interested in the way his father did Real Estate.
-Fred Trump built low income and middle income buildings in Booklyn and Queens, while Donald's ambitions gravitated to the best possible locations.
+Upon graduation, he worked for his father briefly to finally confirm what his thoughts had always been, that he was not interested in the way his father did Real Estate.
+Fred Trump built low income and middle-income buildings in Brooklyn and Queens, while Donald's ambitions gravitated to the best possible locations.
 All the years of thinking big had set his ambitions in another direction.

 The Art of the Deal